WHAT ARE “LEFT-HAND STRING CROSSINGS”

 Every string player practices specific material to develop their right hand’s control of bow level (string crossings), and we also spend an enormous amount of practice time on our left hand’s “vertical positional sense” (shifting).
 So why then do we usually just take the left hand’s “horizontal” positional sense (across the strings) for granted, spending very little time working on this aspect of our technique ?

 Shifting movements cover a wide range (distance).
 The maximum range (distance) from the lowest positions to the highest covers about 60cm (corresponding to a musical range of approximately 3 octaves), although most of our playing occurs in the first (approximately) 55 cm, corresponding to 2.5 octaves.
 This musical range of 2.5 octaves is composed of 30 semitones (12 + 12 + 6), which means that, within that useful fingerboard distance of 55cm, we need to be able to locate 30 different points.
 If the cello was like a piano (with the notes located an equal physical distance from each other in every octave), then this would imply one “note” every 18mm (550mm divided by 30).
 Unfortunately, the semitones are not equidistant from each other but rather get closer together as we go higher up the string.
 To make matters more complicated, there are very few visual or tactile indicators to help us distinguish these points (notes) from each other: we basically only have our ears and our kinesthetic sense to know when we are in the right place.
-All this means that these 30 notes are not easy to find.
+All this means that these 30 notes on each string are not easy to find.
 This is why we need to practice our vertical positional sense (shifting skills) so much.

 Some of these same problems occur, but to a much lesser degree with our Right Hand String Crossings (bow level control).
 Here, as with shifting, we only have our ears to tell us which string we are playing on but, fortunately, there are only four separate points to locate (one for each string) within the maximum range of distance between the top and bottom strings.
-And, to make it even easier, these 4 points have a considerable margin of error compared to the almost zero tolerance permissible for our left hand’s vertical positional sense (shifting/intonation).
+And, to make it even easier, these four points have a considerable margin of error compared to the almost zero tolerance permissible for our left hand’s vertical positional sense (shifting/intonation).
 This is why we usually practice “shifting” much more than we work on our “string crossing technique”.
-Curiously, the distance range that the right hand and bow cover between the highest and lowest strings (the arc of 40-50cm that is described by both the tip of the bow while playing at the frog or by the wrist when playing at the frog) is quite similar to the fingerboard shifting distance range covered in “normal” playing by the left hand.
+Curiously, the distance range that the right hand and bow cover between the highest and lowest strings (the arc of 40-50cm that is described by both the tip of the bow while playing at the frog or by the wrist when playing at the frog) is quite similar to the fingerboard shifting distance range covered in “normal” playing by the left-hand.

 Left-hand string crossings are quite a different story to both these other elements of positional sense.
 Left-hand string crossing movements cover a maximum range of only about 5cm (between the lowest and highest strings).
 Within this distance, there are only four different points (strings) that we need to locate, and to make matters easier, these points are clearly differentiated from each other both visually and for our sense of touch.